Midcoast Photography Workshop for Beginners - $575

 Midcoast Photography Workshop for Beginners Description

 Have you been hesitant to sign up for a workshop due to feeling inexperienced?
 This is the perfect workshop for you to learn the fundamentals of photography through being immersed in the field.
-Manuals help instruct the user about their camera but can be confusing and do not teach photography.
 This workshop will reinforce the basic building blocks of photography to learn how to capture beautiful images that reflect your own personal style.
 This workshop will consist of hands-on learning in the environment as well as class time.
 During this workshop you will learn about exposure, composition, depth of field as well as how to “see” the light.
 Workshops are limited to 5 people to maximize individual instruction.

 Frequently Asked Questions